 Nomination

 A nominee is a legal trustee of the assets of the deceased i.e. a custodian.
-The nominee will only hold your money/asset as a trustee and is legally bound to transfer it to the legal heir(s) entitled to the deceased’s assets.
+The nominee will only hold your money/asset as a trustee and is legally bound to transfer it to the legal heir(s) or beneficiary entitled to the deceased’s assets.
 A legal heir is the person bequeathed the asset in the will of the deceased.
 However, if a will is not made, then the legal heirs of the assets are decided according to the succession laws, for which a succession certificate will be issued by the relevant court.

 Even if one has made a will, it is a best practice to make nominations in favour of desired beneficiaries in respect of all assets such as real estate properties, bank/demat accounts, fixed/recurring deposits, bank lockers, investments (mutual funds, shares, bonds, debentures), Public Provident Fund, insurance policies and other corporate and Govt investment schemes.
 Banks usually ask you to mention a nominee while opening a bank account — be it a savings bank account or a fixed deposit.
 A nominee is a person that an account holder designates to claim the money in the savings account after the original owner of the account dies.